Medicare vs. Medicaid: What’s the Difference?

 - 1 Medicare and Medicaid are both government programs to help Americans afford health care.

-- 2 Medicaid is available if you meet your state’s income eligibility and other standards.
-The federal government and each state fund it.
+- 2 Medicaid is funded jointly by federal and state governments and is available if you meet your state’s income eligibility and other standards.

 - 3 Medicare is health care coverage available if you’re at least 65 or have a qualifying disability.

-- 4 It is possible to be eligible for both Medicaid and Medicare at the same time.
+- 4 It’s possible to be eligible for both Medicaid and Medicare at the same time.

-It’s easy to get confused between Medicare and Medicaid, but they are very different programs.
-Though both are government-run health care programs, the similarities end there.
+Have you wondered about the difference between Medicare and Medicaid?
+They’re very different programs.
+Although both are government-run health care programs, the similarities end there.
 Medicaid is available if you have low income, while Medicare eligibility kicks in when you turn 65 or have a qualifying disability.

 Both programs are designed to offset the costs of health care services.
-However, Medicaid offers additional coverages that Medicare does not.
-If you’re dual eligible, you can qualify for Medicaid and Medicare and get coverage from both.
+Medicaid offers additional coverages that Medicare does not.
+If you’re “dual-eligible,” you can qualify for Medicaid and Medicare and get coverage from both.